MicrosoftDocs/dynamics365smb-docs/business-central/includes/finance-reports-report-explorer-include.md

 To get an overview of available reports relevant for finance, choose **All reports** on the top pane of your Home page.
-This action opens the Role Explorer, which is filtered to the features in the **Report & Analysis** option.
+This action opens the Role Explorer filtered to the features in the **Report & Analysis** option.
 Now find the *Finance* heading and choose **Explore**.

 :::image type="content" source="media/report-explorer-finance.png" alt-text="Example of reports on the finance role center." lightbox="media/report-explorer-finance.png":::